The Depth of Field calculator also concerned with blurring the background

 There are many numerical combinations where the longer lens is simply better in a few ways.
 And even with a close background, there's still a property or two worth consideration.
 If you also find f/1.8 distasteful, there is this better way.

 The focal length does affect magnification, and thus framing/cropping, but those "same portrait with different lenses" examples seen always fail to mention that the perspective result is only because the camera distances were adjusted to keep the same Field of View for the different focal lengths.
-The distance is the important factor of perspective (and the camera angle is of course important too.)
+The camera distance is the important factor of perspective (and the camera view angle is of course becomes important too.)
 Meaning, back up a bit, don't stand too close.
-Simply use whatever focal length that shows the view you want to see from standing where you should choose to stand.
+Many longer lens work fine, simply use whatever zoom focal length that can show the view you want to see from standing where you should choose to use it.
 Do choose distance wisely, and stand back a bit.
 Zoom in all you want, which does not affect perspective, but do stand back a bit, which does improve portrait perspective.

 The third page has photo examples of the calculators two initial default cases (in A and B).